kengmingcheng/API_load_tester/README.md

 ### payload

-By appending ".<payload_field> = <payload_value>", you can add extra payload to the default payload file.
+By appending ".<payload_field> = <payload_value>", you can add extra payloads to the default payload file.
 For instance:
 ```
 payload.my_test_field = my_test_value
 payload.my_another_field = my_another_value
 ```
-This will append a new field to the payload, like:
+This will append new fields to the payload, like:
 ```
 {
     "my_test_field": "my_test_value",